Entropy-Games/es-docs/src/primitives/function.md

     return args;
 };
 ```
-Will return an array of the arguments passed in
+Will return an array of all the arguments passed in

 # Kwargs